DSsoli/uplift_CT/README.md

 Note that, <br>

-1. Qini coefficient is defined as the area under the Qini curve, and thus this is a single integer/float (i.e. of the area size)
+1. Qini coefficient is defined as the area under the Qini curve, and thus this is a single integer/float (i.e. of the area size).
-2. AUUC is defiend as area under the uplift curve, and this is also defined as a single integer/float (the size of the area)
+2. AUUC is defiend as the area under the uplift curve, and this is also a single integer/float (the size of the area).
-3. In balanced cases, both curves are basically similar.
+3. In balanced cases, both curves are essentially similar.
-4. $g(t)$, i.e. Qini can be transformed into $f(t)$ via scaling.
+    - $g(t)$, i.e. Qini can be transformed into $f(t)$ via scaling.
 So the only difference between the two is how they are scaled (normalized)
 5. Generally speaking, the larger the Qini or AUUC, the better the model is at identifying who will respond positively to the treatment
 6. For imbalanced cases, Qini curve is considered to be more robust.